 Despite the widely accepted adage that the camera never lies—it never gives us the truth exactly as the eye sees it.
 There is always some modification.
 In the creative photograph the many kinds of modification are so directed and controlled—that the camera gives us, by indirection, interior reality rather than the exterior.
 And thus, the camera is especially effective in making us realize what a shifting and intricate thing reality is.

-—Clarence John Laughlin
+—Clarence John Laughlin1

 Dear Mr. Stieglitz: I have long wanted to write you.
 I have continually hesitated and deferred doing so, however, for a number of reasons.
 One of them was this: I was afraid you were liable to be interested only in those who have done a considerable body of work.
 For I have not, even now (not in photography at least), and so still feel this hindrance to some extent.
 Yet, because I now think I comprehend, even at this distance, somewhat better the meaning of what you are and what you have achieved—I have come to conceive it necessary that you see the work I am enclosing—slight in amount though it is, and only fractional of what I hope to accomplish.
-Even though you should not like the work—I will still believe that I have done what was inevitable.
+Even though you should not like the work—I will still believe that I have done what was inevitable.2

 These were the first words that Clarence John Laughlin, a twenty-nine-year-old from New Orleans, Louisiana, typed to Alfred Stieglitz—perhaps the most influential figure of American photography in the twentieth century (fig. 1).
 In his letter of May 20, 1935, Laughlin describes his background, his dislike of the commercial sphere, his endeavors in writing and photography, and his use of the camera as an artistic tool.
 He lists titles of the prints he has enclosed with his letter, asking Stieglitz to review them and send feedback.
-Finally, Laughlin writes that he has included “two statements” along with the prints and his letter: “A Statement of Objectives (for a formative group)” and “A Statement of Possible Benefits.”
-Stieglitz wrote back a cordial, yet brief, reply thanking Laughlin for sending the photographs but telling him, “you yourself know most of [the photographs] are as yet not adequate except as ‘ideas.’”
-This was likely a harsh blow to the young Laughlin, who had hoped for recognition in the New York art world and the assurance of an older, distinguished artist that his work was on the right track.
+Finally, Laughlin writes that he has included “two statements” along with the prints and his letter: “A Statement of Objectives (for a formative group)” and “A Statement of Possible Benefits.”3 Stieglitz wrote back a cordial, yet brief, reply thanking Laughlin for sending the photographs but telling him, “you yourself know most of [the photographs] are as yet not adequate except as ‘ideas.’”4 This was likely a harsh blow to the young Laughlin, who had hoped for recognition in the New York art world and the assurance of an older, distinguished artist that his work was on the right track.

-Though Laughlin gives a quick synopsis of what he calls his “psychological background” in the letter to Stieglitz, it is in a later, self-authored chronology of his life that he lists the photographers who shaped him most as a young artist.
-One of these was Stieglitz, unsurprisingly, followed by Paul Strand, Edward Weston, Man Ray, and Eugène Atget.
-Each of these photographers had a particular influence on Laughlin as he developed his own personal vision in photography.
-From Stieglitz he gleaned an authoritative, directorial voice; from Strand and Weston, the foundations of purist photography, with its careful and deliberate grounding in technique; from Man Ray, alternative and experimental photographic approaches; and from Atget, the development of an eye that sought out the rarely pictured places and things of a bustling city and a love for sculpture, shop windows, and architectural detail.
+Though Laughlin gives a quick synopsis of what he calls his “psychological background” in the letter to Stieglitz, it is in a later, self-authored chronology of his life that he lists the photographers who shaped him most as a young artist.5 One of these was Stieglitz, unsurprisingly, followed by Paul Strand, Edward Weston, Man Ray, and Eugène Atget.6 Each of these photographers had a particular influence on Laughlin as he developed his own personal vision in photography.
+From Stieglitz he gleaned an authoritative, directorial voice; from Strand and Weston, the foundations of purist photography, with its careful and deliberate grounding in technique; from Man Ray, alternative and experimental photographic approaches; and from Atget, the development of an eye that sought out the rarely pictured places and things of a bustling city and a love for sculpture, shop windows, and architectural detail.7

-According to the card index system at the Historic New Orleans Collection, where the artist’s papers reside today, Laughlin made his first negative in 1930 (fig. 2).
-On this negative, he exposed an image of his childhood home at 720 General Pershing Street, which runs through the East Riverside neighborhood of New Orleans (fig. 3).
-In the 1930s, Laughlin had a number of small commercial jobs and for a time also worked as a clerk in a couple of New Orleans banks.
-By 1934, however, he had decided to pursue photography full time and looked for opportunities outside the world of “office creatures,” as he notes in the letter to Stieglitz.
-In 1936, Laughlin landed a job as a Civil Service photographer, working for the U.S. Army Corps of Engineers, and in the fall of 1940 his personal work was exhibited alongside that of Atget at the Julien Levy Gallery in New York.
+According to the card index system at the Historic New Orleans Collection, where the artist’s papers reside today, Laughlin made his first negative in 1930 (fig. 2).8 On this negative, he exposed an image of his childhood home at 720 General Pershing Street, which runs through the East Riverside neighborhood of New Orleans (fig. 3).
+In the 1930s, Laughlin had a number of small commercial jobs and for a time also worked as a clerk in a couple of New Orleans banks.9 By 1934, however, he had decided to pursue photography full time and looked for opportunities outside the world of “office creatures,” as he notes in the letter to Stieglitz.10 In 1936, Laughlin landed a job as a Civil Service photographer, working for the U.S. Army Corps of Engineers, and in the fall of 1940 his personal work was exhibited alongside that of Atget at the Julien Levy Gallery in New York.11

 Despite this early success, Laughlin encountered many roadblocks along the way as he worked to establish himself as an artist.
 Stieglitz’s reply to the young photographer in 1935 in some ways foreshadowed the later difficulties that Laughlin would face.
 He suffered from his isolation in the South, his lack of finances, an incomplete formal education, and an intense personality, which intrigued others as much as it pushed them away.
 Laughlin had a very strong personal vision, and this led him to be controlling and uncompromising about his work and how it was presented—leading him into arguments with curators, magazine editors, and gallery owners.
-Later in life, Laughlin would speak about the lack of recognition he had received throughout his artistic career, and this was partly because of his working environment and also because his untempered artistic vision was one that was incredibly multifaceted, making it difficult for critics of his work to put him into a single category.
-This multifaceted vision is reflected by the twenty-three thematic groups into which Laughlin organized his photographs.
+Later in life, Laughlin would speak about the lack of recognition he had received throughout his artistic career, and this was partly because of his working environment and also because his untempered artistic vision was one that was incredibly multifaceted, making it difficult for critics of his work to put him into a single category.12 This multifaceted vision is reflected by the twenty-three thematic groups into which Laughlin organized his photographs.13

 Laughlin drew inspiration not only from the photographic world but also from writers and painters in the United States and abroad.
-In descriptions, Laughlin always referred to himself as a writer and book collector first and a photographer second.
-His personal library was enormous, consisting of over 15,000 volumes on topics as wide-ranging as art, architecture, fantasy and science fiction, the physical and mental sciences, and antiques (fig. 4).
-The photographer’s father died when he was very young, and he was forced to drop out of school to work and support his family.
+In descriptions, Laughlin always referred to himself as a writer and book collector first and a photographer second.14 His personal library was enormous, consisting of over 15,000 volumes on topics as wide-ranging as art, architecture, fantasy and science fiction, the physical and mental sciences, and antiques (fig. 4).15 The photographer’s father died when he was very young, and he was forced to drop out of school to work and support his family.
 Laughlin never graduated from high school and never had the opportunity to pursue higher education.
 Yet his love for literature was sparked at an early age, and whenever Laughlin had spare funds he would invest them in the purchase of a new book for his library.
-Thus, figures like Charles Baudelaire, Jules Laforgue, and Herman Melville became just as influential in his creative and artistic work as did Stieglitz and Strand.
-These writers occupied a part of Laughlin’s artistic imagination and drove him to explore photography through the poetic concepts of irony and symbolism.
+Thus, figures like Charles Baudelaire, Jules Laforgue, and Herman Melville became just as influential in his creative and artistic work as did Stieglitz and Strand.16 These writers occupied a part of Laughlin’s artistic imagination and drove him to explore photography through the poetic concepts of irony and symbolism.

-Not a follower of any ordinary, pre-determined path, Laughlin also found inspiration for his photography in the work of twentieth-century Surrealist painters including Max Ernst (fig. 5).
-From Surrealism, Laughlin drew on the importance of the subconscious and the artist’s interior world.
-Laughlin repeats over and over again in his writings that the photographer should work from the “inside out,” transforming the objects that he photographs into symbols of experience rather than mere records of existence.
-Weeks Hall, a close friend of Laughlin and a fellow Louisiana resident, stated in an article for U.S. Camera, “[Laughlin’s] achievement consists in the fact that these prints are not photographs of these places and these things but are photographed symbols of his thoughts about them.”
-Laughlin articulates his multidimensional approach to photography most clearly in a foundational article he wrote for the College Art Journal in 1957, titled “The Camera’s Methods for Approaching Reality.”
-For anyone looking to understand Laughlin’s work better, this piece is the most precise and condensed account of the photographer’s methods.
+Not a follower of any ordinary, pre-determined path, Laughlin also found inspiration for his photography in the work of twentieth-century Surrealist painters including Max Ernst (fig. 5).17 From Surrealism, Laughlin drew on the importance of the subconscious and the artist’s interior world.
+Laughlin repeats over and over again in his writings that the photographer should work from the “inside out,” transforming the objects that he photographs into symbols of experience rather than mere records of existence.18 Weeks Hall, a close friend of Laughlin and a fellow Louisiana resident, stated in an article for U.S. Camera, “[Laughlin’s] achievement consists in the fact that these prints are not photographs of these places and these things but are photographed symbols of his thoughts about them.”19 Laughlin articulates his multidimensional approach to photography most clearly in a foundational article he wrote for the College Art Journal in 1957, titled “The Camera’s Methods for Approaching Reality.”20 For anyone looking to understand Laughlin’s work better, this piece is the most precise and condensed account of the photographer’s methods.
 By 1957, Laughlin was a little over two decades into his career and had developed very clear opinions about his own work, the work of others, and the field of photography as a whole.
-He stresses that the photographer must approach the object and allow it to affect him “both consciously and subconsciously.”
-Only through an imaginative and interiorized encounter with the object could the photographer penetrate the layers of the ordinary and project a sense of “beyond” into his photographs.
-Laughlin outlines different methods in which the photographer can work, including traditional approaches, such as documentation and purism, along with a number of less conventional ones, such as the “abstraction of reality,” “transformation of space,” and the “release of the magic of the object.”
-Ultimately, it was Laughlin’s aim to move past a merely naturalistic or formal encounter with the object to one that was more symbolic.
+He stresses that the photographer must approach the object and allow it to affect him “both consciously and subconsciously.”21 Only through an imaginative and interiorized encounter with the object could the photographer penetrate the layers of the ordinary and project a sense of “beyond” into his photographs.
+Laughlin outlines different methods in which the photographer can work, including traditional approaches, such as documentation and purism, along with a number of less conventional ones, such as the “abstraction of reality,” “transformation of space,” and the “release of the magic of the object.”22 Ultimately, it was Laughlin’s aim to move past a merely naturalistic or formal encounter with the object to one that was more symbolic.23

 Statements from the College Art Journal article can be read as an elaboration of views Laughlin expressed in his 1935 introductory letter to Stieglitz.
-While he explained his ideas about photography to Stieglitz, Laughlin said: “I feel convinced that whole new worlds lie about us, sheathed in what we call ‘commonplaceness’ of reality.…” Laughlin thought of photography as a way of seeing beyond the object in front of the camera, of seeing the extraordinary through the ordinary.
-Commenting on a photograph that he made in 1938, Enigmatic Figure, Laughlin wrote: “This element of the fantastic, contrasted with carefully chosen commonplace surroundings—integrates into an unusual situation in which the extraordinary originates in, and is defined by, the ordinary.”
-For Laughlin, the photographer should not take a close-minded approach but should allow influences from psychology, literature, music, architecture, and other artistic media to shape his work.
-He also embraced experimental photographic techniques and processes as a way of picturing reality in a new and exciting way.
+While he explained his ideas about photography to Stieglitz, Laughlin said: “I feel convinced that whole new worlds lie about us, sheathed in what we call ‘commonplaceness’ of reality.…”24 Laughlin thought of photography as a way of seeing beyond the object in front of the camera, of seeing the extraordinary through the ordinary.
+Commenting on a photograph that he made in 1938, Enigmatic Figure, Laughlin wrote: “This element of the fantastic, contrasted with carefully chosen commonplace surroundings—integrates into an unusual situation in which the extraordinary originates in, and is defined by, the ordinary.”25 For Laughlin, the photographer should not take a close-minded approach but should allow influences from psychology, literature, music, architecture, and other artistic media to shape his work.26 He also embraced experimental photographic techniques and processes as a way of picturing reality in a new and exciting way.
 Although Laughlin’s approach to photography precluded him from being categorized with any particular group in the twentieth-century American photographic world, it did enable him to produce some of the most original, challenging, and forward-thinking work of his time.

 “The Webs of Memory”